Jacob Summerlin Jr.

 Jacob Summerlin (February 20, 1820 – November 4, 1893), aka the King of the Crackers and King of the Cracker Cow Hunters, was documented as the first child born in Florida after the land was ceded by Spain.
-This was again validated in about 2012-15 during Florida's 500-year celebration as Florida honored him as one of three people that were most influential in the past 500 years.
-Ponce de Leon was another of 3 honored.
+This was again validated in about 2012-15 during Florida's 500-year celebration, as Florida honored him as one of three people who were most influential in the previous 500 years, along with Ponce de Leon.

-Jacob Summerlin was known for his contributions to the early settlement of Florida, and especially for founding the county seats of Orange and Polk counties, which are Orlando and Bartow, respectively.
+Summerlin was known for his contributions to the early settlement of Florida, and especially for founding the county seats of Orange and Polk counties, which are Orlando and Bartow, respectively.
 In the years prior to the American Civil War, he was given slaves, whom he relinquished in exchange for cattle.